openharmony/docs/en/application-dev/quick-start/arkts-appstorage.md

 **Framework Behavior**

-- When the value change of the \@StorageProp(key) decorated variable is observed, the change is not synchronized to the attribute with the give key value in AppStorage.
+- When the value change of the \@StorageProp(key) decorated variable is observed, the change is not synchronized to the attribute with the given key in AppStorage.

 - The value change of the \@StorageProp(key) decorated variable only applies to the private member variables of the current component, but not other variables bound to the key.